Osseo Water Tower

-The Osseo Water Tower in Osseo, Minnesota, is an historic water tower listed in the National Register of Historic Places in June 5, 2017.
+The Osseo Water Tower in Osseo, Minnesota, is an historic water tower listed in the National Register of Historic Places on June 5, 2017.
 It was listed for its historical significance to community planning and development in Osseo, because it promoted better fire fighting, provided fresh water to homes and businesses, and supported the growth of the community.
 It is also architecturally significant because hemispherical-bottom water towers, built from about the 1890s to about 1940, are rapidly being replaced by larger-capacity towers.